Cryptographic Specifications of CryptPeer

 Reference: For more information on the reference patent implemented in CryptPeer, see the Segmented Key Patent page.

-18. Abstract Data Model
+18. Public Functional Model

 18.1 Entities

-19. Functional Interface
+19. Public Functional Interface

 Minimal interface exposed to the CryptPeer client: